rschuetzler/zotero_export_trimmer/README.md

-# Zotero to Notion
+# Zotero Export Trimmer

 A simple utility to take the most useful columns from a Zotero library and trim them down to a format that is Notion-friendly.
+All it really does is select a subset of the columns and rename some of them.

 ## Usage instructions